payattn/payattn/README.md

 ### Prerequisites
 - Node.js 18+
 - Chrome (for extension development)
-- macOS/Linux (for Rapidsnark compilation)
+- macOS/Linux (for Rapidsnark compilation ...I used a docker container on MacOS)

 ### 1. Clone Repository
 ```bash